tgaeta/tgaeta/README.md

 I'm Tony.
-I build software and shoot photos.
-Right now, I'm focused on modern frontend frameworks and edge-first platforms.
-I care about performance, simplicity, and writing code that lasts.
+I build software and write clean code... most of the time.
+Lately, I’ve been working with modern frontend frameworks and edge-first platforms.
+I care about performance, simplicity, and code that holds up over time.